happz/ducky-legacy/docs/getting-started.rst

   1441740856.06 [INFO] Executed instructions: 133 0.028670 (4639.0223/sec)
   1441740856.06 [INFO]

-And there, on line 15, between all that funny nonsenses, it is! :) The rest of the output are just various notes about loaded binaries, CPU caches, nothing important right now - as I said, terminal is dedicated to VM itself.
+And there, on line 16, between all that funny nonsenses, it is! :) The rest of the output are just various notes about loaded binaries, CPU caches, nothing important right now.

+And that's it.